anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 ---
 layout: post
 title: The Spiritual Heart
-tags: [The Spiritual Heart]
+tags:
+  - The Spiritual Heart
 comments: true
+published: true
 ---

 {% capture images %}
 	/images/hunabku.jpg
 {% endcapture %}
 {% include gallery images=images caption="" cols=3 %}
-We can begin to understand the reasons for the limitations the egocentric “I” notion that distorts the pure reflection of Hunab Ku in the human mind by examining the spiritual heart.
-Within the spiritual heart or Anahata Vortex exist the roots of our divided and fragmented modern consciousness but also the qualities of compassion, understanding and unity with the true “I” within.
+We can begin to understand the reasons for the limitations the egocentric “I” notion that distorts the pure reflection of Hunab Ku, the godhead, in the human mind by examining the spiritual heart.
+Within the spiritual heart or Anahata
+Vortex exist the roots of our divided and fragmented modern consciousness but also the qualities of compassion, understanding and unity with the true “I” within.
 Pluma Blanca explained that all of the expressions of the so-